k2view-academy/K2View-Academy/articles/19_Broadway/actors/05_db_actors.md

 Data writing Actors can work in a batch mode.
 When the **batch** input argument is set to true, the Actor accumulates statements and performs them as a batch for better performance.
 It needs to be run in a transaction and the errors are reported as the batch is committed (every X record or on commit).
 The default batch size is set to 1,000.

-Starting from Fabric V8.2.3, the **DbErrorHandlerBatch** and **DbFlushBatch** Actors are introduced in order to set a batch error handler, to define how to handle the errors without failing the entire batch.
-See a detailed explanation and an example [further in this article](05_db_actors.md#batch-error-handling).
+Starting from Fabric V8.2.3, the **DbErrorHandlerBatch** and **DbFlushBatch** Actors are introduced to set a batch error handler and define how to handle errors without failing the entire batch.
+See a detailed explanation and example [further in this article](05_db_actors.md#batch-error-handling).

 If the DB command executed by the **db** Actor fails, the actual SQL statement is sent to the log file.
 For example: